Tammy Cochran

 Tammy Cochran (born January 30, 1972) is an American country music artist.
-Signed to Epic Records Nashville in 2000, she released her self titled debut album that year, followed a year later by Life Happened.
+Signed to Epic Records Nashville in 2000, she released her self titled debut album in 2001, followed a year later by Life Happened.
 These two albums produced a total of six chart singles for her on the Billboard country charts between 2000 and 2003, of which the highest-charting was "Angels in Waiting" at No. 9.
 A third album, Where I Am, followed in 2007.